Cosmos Flowers Grow Guide

 Water

-During the seed germination period, maintain consistently moist soil, adjusting watering frequency as needed.
+During the seed germination period, you need to maintain consistently moist soil and adjust watering frequency as needed.

 Read more